DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ## New Power (Medicine) - Time Slow

-Remember, powers in Relapse are composed of 2 parts:
+Remember, powers in Relapse are composed of 3 parts:

 - The power scriptable object that holds the general information for the power (name, cost, charge time, etc.)
 	- Found in `Assets/Scriptable Objects/Powers`
 - The The power logic script that defines what the power does.
 	- Found in `Assets/_Scripts/Player/Powers`
+- The power logic prefab that holds the logic script
+	- Found in `Assets/Prefabs/Player/Power Logic`
-	- Remember, this script needs to be put on
+	- Remember, this script needs to be put on an empty prefab and then dragged into the "Power Logic Prefab slot" in the power's scriptable object.

 For more information, check the [Powers](<../../Documentation/Powers/Powers.md>) documentation.